hellbox/srob-migration/content/reviews/walking-around-seattle-with-jane-jacobs.md

-name = "Walking around Seattle with Jane Jacobs" title = "Walking around Seattle with Jane Jacobs" dek = "Taking the audio version of Jane Jacobs's urbanist classic The Death and Life of Great American Cities out on a walk through Seattle is like reading a great piece of writing with an editor." facebookauto = "We walked Seattle with Jane Jacobs's book about Great Cities in our ear.
+name = "Walking around Seattle with Jane Jacobs" title = "Walking around Seattle with Jane Jacobs" dek = "Taking the audio version of Jane Jacobs's urbanist classic The Death and Life of Great American Cities out on a walk through Seattle is like reading a great piece of writing with an editor." type = "Review"facebookauto = "We walked Seattle with Jane Jacobs's book about Great Cities in our ear.
 Here's what we learned:" twitterauto = "We walked Seattle with Jane Jacobs's book about Great Cities in our ear.
 Here's what we learned:" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/the-death-and-life-of-great-american-cities.md"]